codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/variables-and-operators-operators-for-strings.md

 Java executes these operations from left to right.
 In the first line, `1 + 2` is `3`, and `3 + "Hello"` is `"3Hello"`.
 But in the second line, `"Hello" + 1` is `"Hello1"`, and `"Hello1" + 2` is `"Hello12"`.

-See the example java code in the left pane.
 To compile and run the code, press the "Run!"
 {Run!}(sh .guides/bg.sh javac code/ch02/StringConcat.java java -cp code/ch02/ StringConcat )